Two-photon amplitude interferometry for precision astrometry: Sky observables

 Lastly we need to estimate the rate of pairs which will be captured in the telescopes and detected in coincidence.
 Independent of any exact instrument design the two basic figures of merit are the effective collecting area into each telescope and the time resolution of each single-photon detector.
 We assume the aperture, collection and photon detection efficiency for each station provide an effective collecting area of 1~m$^2$, and that the detectors can resolve coincidences with resolution of $\tau=0.15$~nsec, both reasonable values practically achievable with contemporary photon detectors \cite{Nomerotski2019, Lee2018, Perenzoni2016}.

 Equation~\eqref{eq:vis_factors} confirms the intuitive result, that the two photons will evidence the interference effects we are describing if the time difference $\tau$ between detections and the bandwidth $\Delta\omega$ allowed into the channels satisfy $\tau \, \Delta\omega \le \sim 1$.
+We emphasize that this is only an approximate relation as written, and an exact quantitative analysis will depend on the details of the bandwidth and timing resolution profiles.
 Schematically, then, we picture the instrument recording photon arrivals at each detector in time bins of width $\tau$, and two hits in the same bin constitute a coincidence.
 We can then set the corresponding bandwidth for full interference at $\Delta\nu=\Delta\omega/2\pi=1/2\pi\tau \simeq 1$~GHz.

 We can now describe the basic observational data stream simply as a long series of 0.15~nsec time bins, and if any pair of detectors in the $L$ and $R$ stations each register a hit in the same bin -- accounting for path-length differences as per Equation~\eqref{eq:vis_factors} -- then a pair of that type is counted.
-To then estimate the overall pair rate as per Equation~\eqref{eq:flux_counting} we will take the spectral flux density of a magnitude 2 star at wavelength $\lambda = 1\mu$m to be $S=2000\mathrm{Jy} \, 100^{-2/5}\simeq 300$Jy.
+To then estimate the overall pair rate as per Equation~\eqref{eq:flux_counting} we will take the spectral flux density of a magnitude 2 star at wavelength $\lambda = 1$~$\mu$m to be $S=$2000~Jy $\times 100^{-2/5}\simeq 300$~Jy.
 This will correspond to a single photon rate in each telescope, from both sources combined, of

-So the occupancy in each 0.15~nsec bin will be quite low, on the order of $10^{-5}$, for an overall pair rate on the order of $\nbar=0.1$~Hz.
+So the pair occupancy in each 0.15~nsec bin will be quite low, on the order of $10^{-5}$, for an overall pair rate on the order of $\nbar=0.1$~Hz.

 With all the values assumed above for the experimental parameters, Equation~\eqref{eq:stdv_deltatheta} yields a resolution on the opening angle of $\sigma[\Delta\theta]\simeq 2 $~mas from one night's observation.
 It is interesting to note that the Fisher matrix derivation in Appendix~\ref{app:sensitivity_estimate} holds even in the low-rate case, where the pair rate is significantly slower than the fringe passing rate.